Las Meninas: Provenance and condition

-In recent years, the picture has suffered a loss of texture and hue.
+In recent years, the picture has lost texture and hue.
 Due to exposure to pollution and crowds of visitors, the once-vivid contrasts between blue and white pigments in the costumes of the meninas have faded.
 It was last cleaned in 1984 under the supervision of the British conservator John Brealey to remove a "yellow veil" of dust that had gathered since the previous restoration in the 19th century.
 The cleaning provoked, according to the art historian Federico Zeri, "furious protests, not because the picture had been damaged in any way, but because it looked different".
 In addition, "[t]he Spanish press criticized Brealey at every opportunity, arguing that only someone born and raised in Spain could truly comprehend, and be allowed to handle, such an iconic piece of their culture.
 One day, a small riot broke out outside the room where Brealey was working".
 However, in the opinion of the Velázquez expert José López-Rey, the "restoration was impeccable".
 Due to its size, importance and value, the painting is not lent out for exhibition.
 (Note: The work was evacuated to Geneva by the Republican Government, together with much of the Prado's collection, during the last months of the Spanish Civil War, where it hung in an exhibition of Spanish paintings in 1939.)

 Painting materials

 A thorough technical investigation including a pigment analysis was conducted around 1981 in the Museo del Prado.
-The analysis revealed the usual pigments of the Baroque period frequently used by Velázquez in his other paintings.
+The analysis revealed the usual pigments of the Baroque period frequently used by Velázquez.
 The main pigments used for this painting were lead white, azurite (for the skirt of the kneeling menina), vermilion and red lake, ochres and carbon blacks.